-1) We have introduced FREE color printing for members of our college community!
+1) Black and white and color printing is free* for members of our university community!

-4) Our Scanning stations have moved to the north side of the main floor by "Printers Row."
-You will need to use your enumber and password in order to print in black and white.
+4) Our Scanning stations are also on north side of the main floor by "Printers Row."
+You will need to use your enumber and password in order to print.

-4) You can now swipe your Jaypass to release your print jobs.
+4) You can swipe your Jaypass at the print release stations to release your print jobs or on copiers to make photocopies.

 5) Each of our printers is now distinguished by the name of a famous Chicago author: Here's a quick guide: